Furcatus/TinyPLC/README.md

 # TinyPLC

+NOTE: This project is under construction.
+Do not expect everything to work just yet.

 ## What is it?
 This project provides a small and easy-to-use open-source PLC (programmable logic controller) hardware / software platform intended for small automation and control tasks, built around a Raspberry Pi Pico 2W.